skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 ```
 {% endif %}

-The Skippy Analysis creates a bunch of files in the skippy folder:
+`skippyAnalyze` stores impact data for skippified tests and a bunch of other files the .skippy folder:

 ```
 classes.md5